juanramirezc2/adictovirtual.github.io/about.md

 ---
 layout: page
-title: Acerca de mi
+title: About me
-permalink: /acerca/
+permalink: /about/
 ---
-Mi nombre es juan gabriel construyo la web 💻  desde el año 2011,alli en esos entonces fue donde inicie sumergiendome en este oceano de informacion y aprendizaje que tanto me engancho. [gabo](http://jekyllrb.com/)
+my name is juan gabriel  i have been workin as a front end developer 💻